aad1tyaaaaa/LenDen/README.md

 ## 👥 Contributors

-We'd like to thank the following contributors for their valuable contributions to LeinDen:
+We'd like to thank the following contributors for their valuable contributions to LenDen:

 <img src="public/contributors.jpeg" alt="Contributors" width="600"/>